jrie/canTop/README.md

 ======
 - Adding designs for the mouse then the default to show the action performed/performing
 - Adding a calculation to work with multiple growing elements inside a window instance, for now only one growing/shrinking element on xy-coords can be defined
-- Using the grid system, allowing of snapping of objects
+- Using the grid system, allowing to snap objects like icons or when resizing
 - Writing a grid based drawing app, placed into the window content, to produce design template code in this format [["drawType1", "drawType2"], ["fillStyle1", "fillStyle2"], [["colorsA", "colorB"], ["colors2"]], [["drawing_coords1"], ["drawing_coords2]]]
 - Writing a minesweeper clone using the grid drawing system, allowing the window content to be used
 - Allowing to select and edit text right on the canvas of nearly all items
 - A listing of files and folders inside a window container content which allows selection and display of information of a selected element using the statusBar
+- Implementing a scrollbar to allow scrolling of the window content area or other items, binding it
+- Create custom controls like dropdowns or text input edit box